grandady/electric-vehicle/README.md

 - Visualization:

-    - Tool Selection: Choose a visualization tool, such as Tableau, to create visual representations of the analysis results.
+    - Tool Selection: Chose a visualization tool, such as Tableau, to create visual representations of the analysis results.

     - Dashboard Development: Develop interactive dashboards to display key metrics, trends, and insights.
 This can include line charts, bar charts, heat maps, and pie charts.